 The PA profession is rooted in history as a creative solution to physician shortages.
 Dr. Eugene Stead of the Duke University Medical Center developed the profession in the mid-1960s as a way to fast-track U.S. Navy corpsmen who had received substantial medical training during their military preparation into primary care to meet the needs of this national shortage of providers.

 Physician Assistants provide high quality, cost-effective healthcare and are productive members of the health care team.
-The physician assistant profession is in a continued growth pattern with an estimated increase of 30 percent by 2020 (U.S. Bureau of Labor Statistics Occupational Outlook Handbook).
+The physician assistant profession is in a continued growth pattern with an estimated increase of 30 percent from 2014- 2024 per the U.S. Bureau of Labor Statistics 2016-2017 Occupational Outlook Handbook.

 The Department of Physician Assistant Studies at Mercyhurst University is at the forefront of education for PAs; it emphasizes professional excellence and leadership through a 24-month program.
 In addition, the PA program educates Mercyhurst students to become advocates of just practices, policies and standards in the profession, while teaching them to promote the right to good healthcare in society.

-The Master of Science degree in Physician Assistant Studies provides curriculum in sequence, with students progressing through preplanned semesters.
+The Master of Physician Assistant Studies degree provides curriculum in sequence, with students progressing through preplanned semesters.
 The curriculum has been developed to meet standards set forth by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 ARC-PA defines the standards for PA education and is the responsible agency in evaluating PA educational programs.

 The curriculum sequencing commences with a summer session of basic science review, introductory coursework and the beginning of clinical skills education.
 The didactic year (fall and spring semesters) will teach health care sciences in a medical model.
 In addition, Mercyhurst students will have intermittent exposure to the community via hands-on experiences in area hospital, nursing home and physician offices.